FLOURISH123/Central-Line-Insertion-/README.md

 CNN.py file predicts tools from RGB images and returns a string.

 Train_CNN.py module Loads the data from the specified CSV file

-         Fold: The fold number given in the CSV file (should be an int)
+         Fold: The fold number given in the CSV file (should be an int),

-         Set: which set the images and labels make up (should be one of: "Train","Validation", or "Test")
+         Set: which set the images and labels make up (should be one of: "Train","Validation", or "Test"),

          Returns:

-         images: The list of images loaded from the files or girderIDs
+         images: The list of images loaded from the files or girderIDs,

-         imageLabels: a dictionary of the labels for each image, indexed by the label name early stopping was used on network to estimate the performance.
+         imageLabels: a dictionary of the labels for each image, indexed by the label name,

+         early stopping was used on network to estimate the performance.

  RunNeuralNet.py, module runs various neural networks in realtime in Slicer.